samus42/tkk/golgoroth.md

 **Q: Ok, I'm #1 and I've captured his gaze, someone else is taking it from me in a couple of seconds right?
 RIGHT?!**

 **A:** No, you're going to have to hold the gaze for the whole 18 seconds.
 But **don't panic**.
-Try to get as close to Golgoroth as possible while staying up on the ledge?
+Try to get as close to Golgoroth as possible while staying up on the ledge.

 **Q: Closer?!
 Are you insane?**

 **A:** Again, I don't see how that's relevant.
 Anyway, if you stay far back, the orbs come faster and you have no room to move.
-You want to stay close so the orbs come out slowly, then slowly back up as you shoot the orbs, then sprint close again.
+You want to stay close so the orbs come out at normal speed, then slowly back up as you shoot the orbs, then sprint close again.
 Whatever you do, **don't move side to side**.
 If those orbs hit anything, they just bouncing around while still coming towards you making them very difficult to hit.

 **Q: I'm still getting hit by an orb every wave, and my health is quickly going down, is there anything else I can do?**

 **A:** If you have a Red Death, that will help a lot.
 Blasting an orb counts as a "kill" which has a chance to heal you.
-If you're a Hunter, then shadow stepping works for some people too.
 If you're a Hunter, Shade Stepping will cause the orbs to lose track of you.

 **Q: You said use a sniper to hit Golgoroth in the pit, I have a great Heavy Machine Gun, I can use that instead right?**